How should an Australian tax on sugar-sweetened beverages (SSBs) be designed?

 Type of tax

-The type of tax most commonly used by countries and jurisdictions that have implemented a tax on SSBs is a specific excise tax (a tax levied on a particular product at point of manufacture).5 An alternative to excise taxes are taxes calculated on a percentage of the wholesale or retail price (ad valorem taxes) however these do not encourage reformulation and may simply encourage the purchase of lower-priced brands or larger size products that are cheaper on a per-litre basis.
+The type of SSB tax most commonly used worldwide is a specific excise tax (levied on a particular product at the point of manufacture).4 An alternative to excise taxes are ad valorem taxes (calculated on a percentage of the wholesale or retail price); however, these do not promote reformulation and may simply encourage the purchase of lower-priced brands or larger size products that are cheaper on a per-litre basis.4

-There are precedents for imposing specific excise taxes in Australia, including on alcohol and tobacco, at the federal level.
-Section 90 of the Constitution gives the Commonwealth exclusive power to impose duties of excise and customs, while the states reserve powers to impose other taxes such as stamp duty.
-In Australia there are currently two systems for taxing alcohol – one based on volumes and alcohol content for beer and spirits (excise and excise-equivalent customs duty); and the other based on wholesale value for wine (wine equalisation tax).6 An excise tax on tobacco is calculated ‘per stick’ for cigarettes and per kilogram for all other tobacco products, and is indexed twice a year in line with average earnings to keep pace with inflation.7
+There are precedents for imposing specific excise taxes at the federal level in Australia, including on alcohol and tobacco.
+Section 90 of the Constitution gives the Commonwealth exclusive power to impose duties of excise and customs, while the states reserve powers to impose other taxes, such as stamp duty.
+In Australia, there are currently two systems for taxing alcohol - one based on volume and alcohol content for beer and spirits (excise and excise-equivalent customs duty); and the other based on wholesale value for wine (wine equalisation tax).5 An excise tax on tobacco is calculated ‘per stick’ for cigarettes and per kilogram for all other tobacco products, and is indexed twice a year in line with average earnings to keep pace with inflation.6

 Design of tax

 An example of a tax designed to meet multiple objectives is the Soft Drinks Industry Levy (SDIL) in the United Kingdom (UK).
-The SDIL is a two-tiered excise tax with different rates for drinks containing more than 8 grams of sugar per 100 millilitres, and those containing 5 to 8 grams of sugar per 100 millilitres.
-Therefore, the tax is both nutrient-based and volumetric.
-This tiered approach was the tax design adopted by five out of seven national jurisdictions that implemented SSB taxes in 2018: the UK, Estonia, South Africa, Republic of Ireland and Peru.9
+The SDIL is a two-tiered excise tax with different rates for drinks containing more than 8 grams of sugar per 100 millilitres, and those containing 5 to 8 grams of sugar per 100 millilitres; therefore, the tax is both nutrient-based and volumetric.
+This tiered approach was the design adopted by five out of seven national jurisdictions that implemented SSB taxes in 2018: the UK, Estonia, South Africa, Republic of Ireland and Peru.8

 Target for tax

-Excise taxes are imposed on the manufacturer of a product which can respond by passing on costs to consumers, absorbing the costs or reformulating.
+Excise taxes are imposed on the manufacturer of a product, who can respond by passing on costs to consumers, absorbing the costs or reformulating.
 For a tax to change consumer behaviour, it should alter the price paid by the consumer at the point of sale.
-Evidence from Mexico, which imposed a volumetric tax of 1 peso per litre on SSBs in 2014, shows the tax was generally passed onto consumers (the pass-through rate was higher in urban areas compared to rural)10 and led to reduced sales of taxed beverages.11 In the US, an SSB tax in Berkeley, California was mostly but not uniformly passed onto customers, and sales of SSBs declined significantly in the first year.12
+Evidence from Mexico, which imposed a volumetric tax of 1 peso per litre on SSBs in 2014, shows the tax was generally passed onto consumers (the pass-through rate was higher in urban areas compared to rural)9 and led to reduced sales of taxed beverages.10 In the United States (US), an SSB tax in Berkeley, California was mostly (but not uniformly) passed onto customers, and sales of SSBs declined significantly in the first year.11

 Rate of tax